robotscissors/movietime/README.md

 </p>

 #### How I achieved that?
 The first step was getting the API up and running.
 I knew that the entire project hindged on whether or not I could figure out how to get data from this outside source.
-Since the application itself had no stored data, I propsed that all the models communicated with the outside datasource as opposed to what we usually do which is query and get data from interal datasources.
+Since the application itself had no stored data (no internal DB), the model portion of MVC was in charge of communicating with the outside datasource.

 The [HTTParty gem](https://github.com/jnunemaker/httparty) is amazing.
-Since most of my previous projects had never exposed me to consuming a REST API, I knew my first step was getting that up and running.
-This GEM returns JSON and beautifully is accessible via a hash.
-By including the gem in my gem file and then including in my class, I have access HTTParty's methods.
+Since most of my previous projects had never relied on consuming a REST API, I knew my first step getting a reponse.
+This GEM returns JSON and then is beautifully accessible via a hash.
+By including the gem in my gem file and then using the ````include HTTParty````in my class, I have access to HTTParty's methods.
 I was surprised at how easy it was.

 __My first Class (The Tv Class)__
 ````